-- s.
-Upon completion of any work authorized by this RGP, all temporary fills (to include culverts, etc.) will be completely removed from waters of the U.S. and the areas will be restored to preconstruction elevations and contours, to include pre-project elevations and contours, restoring natural hydrology and stream corridors, and reestablishing native vegetation/riparian corridors.
+s.
+Upon completion of any work authorized by this RGP, all temporary fills (to include culverts, pipes, causeways, etc.) will be completely removed from waters of the U.S. and the areas will be restored to pre-construction elevations and contours.
+The permittee shall also restore natural hydrology and stream corridors (if applicable) ${7}$ and reestablish native vegetation/riparian corridors.
 This work will be completed within 60 days of completion of project construction.
 If this timeframe occurs while a required moratorium of this permit is in effect, the temporary fill shall be removed in its entirety within 60 days of the moratorium end date.
 If vegetation cannot be planted due to the time of the year, all disturbed areas will be seeded with a native mix appropriate for the impacted area, and vegetation will be planted during the next appropriate time frame.
 A native seed mix may contain non-invasive small grain annuals (e.g. millet and rye grain) to ensure adequate cover while native vegetation becomes established.
-The PCN must include a restoration plan showing how all temporary fills and structures will be removed and how the area will be restored to pre- project elevations and contours. - t.
-Once the authorized work in waters of the U.S. is complete, the applicant shall sign and return the compliance certificate that is attached to the RGP verification letter. - u.
-The District Engineer will consider any comments from Federal and/or State agencies concerning the proposed activity's compliance with the terms and conditions of this RGP. - v.
-The Corps may place additional special conditions, limitations, or restrictions on any verification of the use of RGP 31 on a project-by-project basis.
+The PCN must include a restoration plan showing how all temporary fills and structures will be removed and how the area will be restored to pre-project elevations and contours.